NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 the two cameras, for stereo triangulation to be accurate.
 Yet, if the perspectives are very different, it will be challenging to compute the stereo correlation between images.
 A convergence angle of 10 to 45 degrees is likely reasonable.
-The value of this angle for a given stereo pair is computed and printed at the stereo preprocessing stage (:numref:`entrypoints`).

 Depending on the characteristics of the mission data set and the individual images, the degree of acceptable variation will differ.
 Significant differences between image characteristics increases the likelihood of stereo matching error and artifacts, and these errors will propagate through to the resulting data products.

+The ``parallel_stereo`` program computes and prints the convergence angle for a given stereo pair at the stereo preprocessing stage (:numref:`entrypoints`).

 Although images do not need to be map-projected before running the ``parallel_stereo`` program, we recommend that you do run ``cam2map`` (or